devsurajrai/devsurajrai/README.md

 - Building Clones

 ## What I have been doing?
-- I am currently preparing for the neoGcamp Admission Interview.
+- Preparing for the neoGcamp Admission Interview.
 - Completing neogCamp Assignments
 - Learning HTML,CSS and Javascript